-It is recognised that the previous savings plans required significant review to ensure sufficient capacity and pace, with support and engagement of the Commissioning Team, to address the issues as represented by the Section 114 Notice and the intervention directed by the Secretary of State relating to WBC's failure in meeting its best value duty.
+It is recognised that the previous savings plans required significant review to ensure sufficient capacity and pace, with support and engagement of the Commissioning Team, to address the issues of the Council as represented by the Section 114 Notice and the intervention directed by the Secretary of State relating to the Council's failure in meeting its Best Value Duty.

 This updated Improvement and Recovery Plan is a requirement of the intervention from the Secretary of State.
-The Commissioning Team has played a critical role in supporting the designing of this plan and will provide oversight and assurance on its delivery.
+The Commissioning Team have played a critical role in supporting the designing of this plan and will provide oversight and assurance on its delivery.

-The Improvement and Recovery Plan will need to be jointly owned by officers and councillors and be the primary focus moving forward no drive the transformational change required to support recovery.
+The Improvement and Recovery Plan will need to be jointly owned by Officers and Councillors and be the primary focus of the Council moving forward in order to drive the transformational change required to support recovery.

-Improvement and Recovery Plan
+Recovery and Improvement Plan

-In line with the Secretary of State's Directions, and in recognition of the scale of the task faced, WBC has developed this Improvement and Recovery Plan around four key themes, each with a strategic aim.
+In line with the Minister's Statutory Directions, and in recognition of the scale of the task faced, the council has built this Improvement and Recovery Plan around four key themes, each with a strategic aim: